wombat facts

 3. Wombats finish digesting food after 14 days.

-This burrowing mammal eats mainly roots, grasses, and bark, which are plentiful but not rich in nutrients.
+These burrowing herbivorous mammals eat mainly roots, grasses, and bark, which are plentiful but not rich in nutrients.
 To help them maximize their food, wombats have evolved a digestive system that's unlike any other in the animal kingdom.

 Their metabolism moves at a snail's pace, taking up to two weeks to process food fully.
 Wombats squeeze every possible nutrient from their food by extending digestion, turning a low-quality diet into a sustainable energy source.